operand/agency/README.md

 [See the issues page.](https://github.com/operand/agency/issues).

-If you have any suggestions or otherwise please add an issue!
+If you have any suggestions, please feel free to add an issue!